 Consumer contracts are regulated by the Consumer Rights Act 2015, which provides consumers with certain statutory rights.
 All contracts to supply goods include a term that the goods are of satisfactory quality and comply with the description applied to them or a sample supplied.
 The goods must also be fit for any particular purpose made known by the consumer to the seller before the contract is concluded.
 However, the seller will not be liable for faults drawn to the buyer's attention prior to the contract, or which should have been revealed by the buyer's examination of the goods.
 There is a presumption that goods that malfunction during the first six months after delivery were in breach of contract at the time of supply.
-Public statements made by manufacturers, importers, distributors and retailers of the product - for example, in labelling and advertising - must also be factually correct, and form part of the retailer's contract with the consumer.
+Public statements made by manufacturers, importers, distributors, and retailers of the product - for example, in labelling and advertising - must also be factually correct, and form part of the retailer's contract with the consumer.
 These statutory rights may not be excluded.
 Additional rights apply in respect of standard terms not individually negotiated with consumers.

 Business-to-business contracts are regulated under the Sale of Goods Act 1979, the Supply of Goods and Services Act 1982, and the Unfair Contract Terms Act 1977 ("UCTA").
-Although similar standard terms regarding the quality and description of the goods are implied into such contracts, businesses have greater flexibility to exclude liability under the UCTA provided the exclusion is reasonable.
+Although similar standard terms regarding the quality and description of the goods are implied in such contracts, businesses have greater flexibility to exclude liability under UCTA provided the exclusion is reasonable.
 However, liability under the CPA and for death or personal injury resulting from negligence can never be excluded in any contract, whether with a consumer or a business.

 Claims for breach of statutory duty can be brought where the courts are satisfied that a statute was intended to create a private law right, actionable by an individual harmed by the breach.
 It is well established that claims can be made in respect of damage caused by the breach of many product safety and health and safety regulations.
-However, no such rights have been found to arise from breach of consumer statutes such as the Trade Descriptions Act 1968, the Consumer Protection from Unfair Trading Regulations 2008 and the Business Protection from Misleading Marketing Regulations 2008, which regulate unfair commercial practices and the provision of trade descriptions and advertisements to consumers.
-To date, there has been no UK litigation similar to the consumer fraud litigation pursued in some US states, other than claims relating to financial misselling and emissions from diesel vehicles.
+However, no such rights have been found to arise from breach of consumer statutes such as the Trade Descriptions Act 1968, the Consumer Protection from Unfair Trading Regulations 2008 (revoked by the Digital Markets, Competition and Consumers Act 2024 ("DMCC Act"), effective 6 April 2025) and the Business Protection from Misleading Marketing Regulations 2008, which regulate unfair commercial practices and the provision of trade descriptions and advertisements to consumers.
+To date, there has been no UK litigation similar to the consumer fraud litigation pursued in some US states, other than claims relating to financial mis-selling and emissions from diesel vehicles.

-1.2 Does the state operate any special liability regimes or compensation schemes for particular products e.g. medicinal products or vaccines?
+1.2 Does the state operate any special liability regimes or compensation schemes for particular products, e.g. medicinal products or vaccines?

-Under the Vaccines Damage Payments Act 1979, a fixed payment of £120,000 is provided to persons suffering severe disablement as a result of certain listed vaccinations.
+Under the Vaccines Damage Payments Act 1979, a fixed payment of £120,000 is provided to persons suffering severe disablement (at least 60% disabled) as a result of certain listed vaccinations.
 In general, injured persons are eligible to receive a payment under the scheme only where the relevant vaccination was administered to a person under the age of 18 years, in the context of an outbreak of the disease in question in the UK or related to certain specified vaccinations.
 On 3 December 2020, the Vaccine Damage Payments (Specified Disease) Order 2020 added COVID-19 as a disease to which the Act applies, meaning that those suffering severe disablement as a result of COVID-19 vaccination are potentially eligible to receive compensation.
-Compensation schemes have also been set up to resolve specific claims, e.g. the schemes relating to HIV and Hepatitis C contamination of blood products.
+Schemes have also been set up to provide payments or compensation for specific injuries, e.g. those relating to HIV and Hepatitis C contamination of blood products.